TimothyDanielQlik/git-site/docs/working-gitExt.md

     A new commit is added to the top of the graph that reverts the files to the previous version.

-!!!Info
+!!!
+Reminder
     If there were more than one file associated with a commit, those files are added back into the working area.
 After you commit the file you want to revert, just discard the files in the working area.

     Right-click the files and select **Reset files or directory changes**.